Rated Excellent on TrustPilot

 Compliance support

-As an optional service, we can prepare a specific compliance report to accompany the licence application, potentially avoiding audits and ensuring your HR systems are in place from the outset.
+As an optional service, we can carry out a ‘mock audit’ of your systems, to ensure you are compliant and prepared for any Home Office audit.
 Our ‘mock-audit’ service reviews existing HR systems, providing detailed feedback to ensure HR compliance with sponsor licence requirements.
+Alternatively, we can prepare a specific compliance report to accompany the licence application, potentially avoiding audits and ensuring your HR systems are in place from the outset.

 Additional costs apply when sponsoring an individual: